Best GPU in the market today?

-Why do you need to focus on GPUs suddenly when all along PC makers have been emphasizing on RAM, CPU and storage options as the deciding factors on the performance of a gaming PC?
+Why do you need to focus on Graphics Card suddenly when all along PC makers have been emphasizing on RAM, CPU and storage options as the deciding factors on the performance of a gaming PC?

-Key Things You Need to Know Before Buying a GPU in 2018
+Key Things You Need to Know Before Buying a Graphics Card in 2020

 In an ideal world, anyone who needs a graphics card would know everything there is to know about them.
 But sadly, it is far from an ideal world and technology has its way of confusing us.
 So, here is a detailed rundown of everything you should know about GPUs to squeeze the optimum frames per second out of your rig:

 The Graphics Card Model Number Holds the Key

 The Graphics card’s model number isn’t some random compilation of alphabets and numbers but a representation of the type of processor, clock rates, and memory bandwidth.